Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Summary and Conclusions

 \subsection{Compressibility in the turbulent dynamo}

 To understand the role of compressible modes in the kinematic and saturated dynamo stages, we derive the $\first$ moment magnetic energy equation that separates out the effects of compressible and incompressible modes, in the sense that they are truly orthogonal contributions to the growth rate and saturation.
 This includes three main terms: volume-preserving stretching, volume-preserving winding and volume-changing compressions (\autoref{eq:B_v_grad_tensor}--\ref{eq:A_v_grad_tensor}, respectively).
-Winding is orthogonal to the magnetic field tensor, hence one cannot locally wind a turbulent magnetic field to grow it (see \autoref{eq:no_winding_growth}).
+Winding is orthogonal to the magnetic field tensor, $b_ib_j$, hence one cannot locally wind a turbulent magnetic field to grow it (see \autoref{eq:no_winding_growth}).
 By directly computing the growth terms (\autoref{fig:growth}), we find that stretching is always the most dominant pathway for growing the magnetic field, even in the supersonic dynamo, and irrespective of the phase of the dynamo.
-This explains why $\ell_{\nus}/\ell_{\eta} \sim \Pms^{1/2}$, (the stretching rate at $\ell_{\nus}$ balances with resistive dissipation rate) is true for the compressible regime, which was recently found in \citet{Kriel2023_supersonic_scales}.
+This explains why $\ell_{\nus}/\ell_{\eta} \sim \Pms^{1/2}$, (the stretching rate at $\ell_{\nus}$ balances with the resistive dissipation rate) is true for the compressible regime, which was recently found in \citet{Kriel2025_supersonic_scales}.
 This is in tension with some recent results i.e., \citet{Sur2023_dynamo}, but the tension is removed if they carefully remove the trace of $\St$ in their decomposition (see \autoref{fn:tension}).
-Compression plays a dual, almost symmetric (at least at $\M = 1$) role, in both growing and decaying the magnetic field through compressions and dilatations.
-There is however a slight negative skew in the compression growth term, which means on average the compressions oppose the growth, resulting in slower growth rates and lower saturations than for the incompressible dynamo counterparts.
-By splitting the velocity filed into compressible and incompressible modes, and analysing the saturation across $k$ space, we come to the conclusion that at least for our parameter range, for the compressible modes, it is only the very low-$k$ modes that are strong enough to influence the field through the late-kinematic stages and saturation.
-However, it is also the low-$k$ modes that dominate the integral energies, hence why changing the compressibility through various, large-scale parameterisations (changing $\M$, changing the compressible mode energy at the driving scale) is able to change the integral statistics and saturation energies in the turbulent dynamo.
+Compression plays a dual, symmetric (at least at $\M = 1$) role, in both growing and decaying the magnetic field through compressions and dilatations.
+The largest effect on the growth rates are through correlations between the high-$k$ modes close to the viscous dissipation scales of the compressible and incompressible kinetic energy spectra.
+Manifestly, this means that the bulk viscosity ends up changing the growth rate by changing the shear viscous scale.
+This has flow on effects on the magnetic field structure.